mmikowski/powercss/README.md

 described above.

 ## Example 005: Performance
-This example is illustrated by `pcss._ex005_.html` which can be be found in the `examples` directory of the GitHub repository.
+This example is illustrated by `pcss._ex005_.html` which can be found in the `node_modules/powercss/examples` directory or [online][11].
-Clone the repository and open the file with your browser to see the results.
+Open the file with your browser to see the results.

 We have taken great care to ensure PowerCSS is as fast, or sometimes even faster than static CSS.
 We calculate the cascades in